Handbook of Operating Procedures 3-1022

 1. Scope & Audience

-This policy applies to reports of misconduct in the employment setting and applies to University employees, students, affiliates, and visitors.
+This policy applies to reports of misconduct in the employment setting and applies to all University employees (including faculty), students, affiliates, and applicants.

 1. Definitions (specific to this policy)